andiprasetyooo923-commits/verus-mining-andiencoe/VERUSJS/README.md

 If there is no output, Auto Start has been successfully disabled.

 > **Note:** Disabling Auto Start does not delete VERUSJS.
-You can still run either version manually at any time.
+You can still run it manually at any time.

 ---